Musubi-ai/Musubi/README.md

         website_config_path="path-of-website.json"
     )
 ```
-After launching scheduler, user can add tasks and set scheduler to implement tasks regularly.
-Until now, we support user to set task with task type `update_all` or `by_idx`.
-The `update_all` task crawls all websites store in website configuration file and the `by_idx` task crawls the certain website as specified by idx of it.
-Note that in Musubi scheduler, we follow the common cron format to condition when to implement the task.
-For instant, to set an regular update task to crawl all website stored in `websites.json` file at 12:05:05 on the 5th day of May each year:
+After launching the scheduler, users can add tasks and set the scheduler to implement tasks regularly.
+Currently, we support users to set tasks with task type `update_all` or `by_idx`.
+The `update_all` task crawls all websites stored in the website configuration file and the `by_idx` task crawls the specific website as specified by its index.
+Note that in the Musubi scheduler, we follow the common cron format to define when to implement the task.
+For instance, to set a regular update task to crawl all websites stored in the `websites.json` file at 12:05:05 on the 5th day of May each year:
 ```python
 from musubi.scheduler import Controller